Login / Register | search:

 If you’re just starting a company that will build software of some sort (web based, desktop or otherwise) you don’t want this to happen to you.
 Choosing a language, a development platform and a set of coding standards up front can be a daunting task.
 If you have technical staff already, this is likely to ignite all sorts of religious wars.
 If you don’t, and aren’t technical yourself, you probably don’t have a clue what to do, but you likely know enough to know that you shouldn’t make the wrong choice.

-First Things First: Pick a Langage
+First Things First: Pick a Language

 First things first: pick a language.
 The most tempting thing to do, especially if you are a programmer yourself, is to just pick whatever you have the most experience in.
 Maybe its PHP, maybe its Java, maybe C#.
 This isn’t always the best idea.
 In fact, I would encourage you not to simply use whatever language you or your programmers are currently most comfortable with, unless you are building a throw-away prototype.
 While this may be the easy choice, it can prove painful in the long run.
 For example, many people use PHP as a fast web development application.
 You can do a lot quickly, but being non-object-oriented, it can come back to hurt you later.
 (Yes, PHP fans, I know that v5 has introduced a lot of object-oriented features, but the fact remains that it still doesn’t support some object oriented basics, like local namespaces.)